International Women’s Day: Top 5 Women Who Shred

 by Frederik Nielsen, Mar 7, 2019 .
 4 min read

 We can only speculate on the reasons for this lack of female representation in the world of shredding, but my money is on the shadowy cabal commonly referred to as The Patriarchy.

-But real talent always shines through, and no one can deny that some of the best guitarists in the world are female.
+However, real talent always shines.
+No one can deny that some of the best guitarists in the world are female.

 Since it’s International Women’s Day , what better opportunity is there to highlight some rock’n’rolling femme fatales?